ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 <figcaption style="text-align: center">Example connection of ADM-PC-BP25 in boost & neutral mode with precharge</figcaption>

 ### Rectifier 1-phase mode
-In this mode, the module can be attached to an existing 1-phase grid to sink or source power from/to it and acting as an active power factor correction unit (PFC) with boost.
+In this mode, the module can be attached to an existing 1-phase AC supply to sink or source power from/to it and acting as an active power factor correction unit (PFC) with boost.
 The module reaches a power factor of 0.96-0.99 depending on the loading.
-Supported grid standards are:
+Supported AC voltages are:

-- EU grid (50Hz) both line-to-line or line-to-neutral
+- EU (50Hz) both line-to-line or line-to-neutral
 - US 480V<sub>AC</sub> and 208V<sub>AC</sub> (60Hz)

 AC voltage source is connected between phases L2 and L3, either line-to-neutral or line-to-line.
 Phase L1 is unused in this control mode.
 Input side is defined to be the two phases L2-L3, and output side to be the DC link.